Causal Machine Learning: A Survey and Open Problems: Graphical Causal Models

 Let us think about the implications of examining this \textbf{observational} distribution: $p(s \mid d)$ accounts for the probability of observing $d$ depending on the season of the year $T$ via $p(d \mid t)$ and the amount of rain $p(r \mid t)$, as can be seen in \Cref{eq:conditional_distribution}.

 Now, switching to the causal inference toolbox, our quantity of interest is typically an \emph{intervention}, which we denote by the $\doo$-operator.
 Following the above example, we are interested in estimating $p\left(s \mid \doo\left(d\right)\right)$.
 The difference in its meaning is that $p\left(s\mid \doo\left(d\right)\right)$ denotes the distribution of $S$ \textbf{intervened} upon the value of $D$, i.e., if we set it to $d$.
-This means that we are not considering a certain sub-population for which we observe $D=d$, but we reason about what happens to the (total) population after taking the \textbf{action} $\doo\left(d\right)$.
+This means that we are not considering a specific sub-population for which we observe $D=d$, but we reason about what happens to the (total) population after taking the \textbf{action} $\doo\left(d\right)$.

 Returning to our example, \Cref{fig:bn_intervention} shows the new network representation after the action took place.
-Naturally, we remove the arrow $T \to D$ from \Cref{fig:bn}, because after intervening on $D$ by setting it to a constant value\footnote{There also exists the idea of \emph{soft} interventions in which $D$ can still depend on other variables, but for the sake of exposition, we focus on the simpler case of a \emph{hard} intervention here.}, it does not depend on any other variables anymore.
+We remove edge $T \to D$ from \Cref{fig:bn} because, after intervening on $D$ by setting it to a constant value\footnote{There also exists the idea of \emph{soft} interventions in which $D$ can still depend on other variables, but for the sake of exposition, we focus on the simpler case of a \emph{hard} intervention here.}, it not longer depends on any other variables.
+More than that, ``$d$'' here is not a realization of a random variable, but a fixed index denoting a control signal set externally to the joint distribution of the remaining variables.

 Formally, there is a small yet significant difference compared to the conditional observational distribution in \Cref{eq:conditional_distribution}:

 We no longer care about the relationship between the year's season and sprinklers before the action because that relationship is no longer in effect while we perform the action.
 Once we physically turn the sprinkler on, a new mechanism in which the season has no say determines the state of the sprinkler.